ichabod801/poker_db/README.md

 ## Using the Database

-To use the database, just download the all_web folder, and open up the all_web_toc.html file.
+To use the database, you can just go to where I have hosted it: <https://www.ichabod801.com/poker_db/>.
+Alternatively, you can download the all_web folder, and open up the all_web_toc.html file.
 That provides links to all of the sub-files with the poker variants in them, and you can just browse from there.
-Alternatively, you can look in the all_md folder for markdown versions of those files, which can be viewed on GitHub.
+You can also look in the all_md folder for markdown versions of those files, which can be viewed on GitHub.
 The markdown files do not have links, so there is no table of contents file.
 Also, since there are no links, variants with multiple tags are duplicated in the files for the different tags.

 To use the interface to the database, download the zip of the latest release or clone the current repo.
-Then open poker_var.py with Python.
+Then open poker_var.py with Python (Python 3.6 or later is required).
 The interface has tools for loading subsets of the database into libraries and then exporting them in different formats.
 Type 'help' for an introduction to those tools.

 ## Contributions

 I am not accepting unsolicited pull requests.
 Talk to me before doing a pull request.

 If you find a problem or want a change, please add a issue to the project.
 Please use the appropriate tags.
-Use 'bug' for bugs with the python program, 'data' for problems with the data (including typos in rules or incorrect variant attributes), 'variant' for requests to add a new variant to the database (this is on hold pending adding that functionality to the interface), and 'feature' for new feature request.
+Use 'bug' for bugs with the python program, 'data' for problems with the data (including typos in rules or incorrect variant attributes), 'variant' for requests to add a new variant to the database (this is on hold pending adding that functionality to the interface), and 'enhancement' for new feature request.
 Please be clear in your description of the problem/request.
 I reserve the right to reject any issue I don't understand or that doesn't have proper tags.

 ## Changes